22 Sep Visualise a happy frame of mind

 Try HRI Good Mood

-St John’s Wort has been used for centuries to help relieve mild anxiety and mild depression and it remains one of the most popular traditional remedies to help ease stress and low mood.
+St John’s Wort has been used for centuries as a natural anti-depressant remedy for stress and mild depression and it remains one of the most popular traditional remedies.
 Two tablets of HRI Good Mood provide the strongest dose of St John’s Wort available on the UK market.

 HRI Good Mood is licensed under the Traditional Herbal Registration (THR) scheme to guarantee the highest standards of quality and safety in Europe, as approved by the government regulator, the Medicines and Healthcare Products Regulatory Agency (MHRA).